alinex/node-monitor/README.md

 The easiest way to use it is to install it with the node package manager:

+	> sudo apt-get install nodejs
-    > npm install -g alinex-monitor
+    > sudo npm install -g alinex-monitor

-This will install the package, in your current directory.
+This will install the package in `/usr/local` directory.

+You may create a symbolic link for the configuration files to `/etc/alinex-monitor` this enables you to put all the configuration files in a common path.

+    > ln -s /etc/alinex-monitor /usr/local/lib/node_modules/alinex-monitor/var/local

+Now setup the controller configuration under this path: `/etc/alinex-monitor/config` (see below).

 [![NPM](https://nodei.co/npm/alinex-monitor.png?downloads=true&stars=true)](https://nodei.co/npm/alinex-monitor/)

 Usage
 -------------------------------------------------
+After the monitor and it's controllers are fully configured it may be run by only calling:

+	> monitor

-The  monitor may be called on the command line to execute all configured controllers and give the results as a check list.
+This will start the monitor on the command line and check all controllers.
+For each controller a line is printed with it's status.
+If a controller got a problem it will give a detailed report on the console.

 ### Status